 TBI is a major cause of disability and death after a motorcycle wreck.
 TBI can range from mild to moderate to severe and is caused by head injuries such as a sudden blow to the head, a fall on the head, or an object penetrating the skull.

 Wearing a helmet reduces the risk of injury by 69%, which means that the likelihood of developing severe TBI is lower in a motorcyclist wearing a helmet.

 Spine injuries can be devastating and result in Catastrophic Injuries.
 These are severe injuries that place a lot of pressure on motorcycle crash victims and their families.
 Non-fatal spine injuries are when there has been trauma to the spine’s cervical, thoracic or lumbosacral regions.
 Researchers know how likely one area is to be injured based on a Study:

-- Cervical spine injury, the uppermost region of your spine that includes your neck and shoulders, occurred in 32.5% of motorcycle riders.
+- Cervical spine injury, the uppermost region of your spine that includes neck injuries, extending all the way to the shoulders, occurred in 32.5% of motorcycle riders.

 - Thoracic spine injuries, which occur in the middle portion of the back, occurred in 17.9% of motorcycle accident victims.

 - Lumbosacral spinal injuries, which are in the lower part of the spine connected to the pelvis, affected 37.7% of motorcycle accident victims.